Valatie, New York

 Valatie (/vəˈleɪʃə/; və-LAY-shə) is a village with several waterfalls in Columbia County, New York, United States.
-The population was 1,819 at the 2010 census.
+The population was 1,785 at the 2020 census.
 The village is at the center of the town of Kinderhook on US 9.

 History

-Valatie was first named Pachaquak, meaning "cleared meadow", by the earliest Native American settlers—Algonquian Mohicans—who lived along the banks of Valatie's two waterways now referred to as Valatie Kill and Kinderhook Creek.
+Valatie was first named Pachaquack, meaning "cleared meadow", by the earliest Native American settlers—Algonquian Mohicans—who lived along the banks of Valatie's two waterways now referred to as Valatie Kill and Kinderhook Creek.

 Part of the original New Netherland, the first European settlers were the Dutch who settled Kinderhook around 1665, and named this area "Vaaltje", meaning "little falls".
 The first post office was established in 1832.
 By the early 19th century there were nine cotton mills in Valatje operating on power derived from the famous waterfalls; the village was incorporated in 1856.
 With a bustling Main Street, Valatie was considered the center of commerce in northern Columbia County throughout the 19th century.

-The United States' first Santa Claus Club was founded in Vatalie in 1946 by fifteen village veterans to provide holiday gifts for several critically ill children.
+The United States' first Santa Claus Club was founded in Valatie in 1946 by fifteen village veterans to provide holiday gifts for several critically ill children.
 Every Christmas Eve, a Santa travels throughout the village, personally visiting every child under age ten.